danthegoodman1/cloudComputingCourse/kubernetes/README.md

 #### HTTPS Load Balancing

 For HTTPS load balancing on GKE, best practice is to expose a workload using a `NodePort` service, then instructing an `Ingress` to point to the `NodePort` service.
-This will tell GKE to generate a load balancer in the process (see steps 2, 3, and 4 of the `managed-certs` link).
+This will tell GKE to generate a load balancer in the process (see steps 2, 3, and 4 of the `managed-certs` link in `Setting up the managed certificate`).

 You need to have a domain name to do this, so we won't practice, but I'll drop in the links: